![]() |

 www.LivinDoll.org.uk

-There are various places that provide padding to help give you bigger hips, and / or flatten the dog's danglers, but unfortunately not many of these garments are entirely satisfactory.
-Most are poorly made and not cheap, though those from Catherine Robertson are robust and strong.
-Many look wrong under delicate clothes.
-No-one yet makes silicone hips as such, because they would burst when you sit down!
-What is required is a strong smooth corset, flat panty, and fat, all-round feel-soft bum and hip pads all in one product.
-It should contain Lycra so it is comfy for long periods and doesn't dig in, with a choice of a hidden zip so you don't have to take it off to pee, or none for the ultimate flat front smoothness.
+There are countless websites that sell padded garments to help give you bigger bottom or hips, and / or flatten the dog's danglers, but rarely both; and unfortunately none of these garments are entirely satisfactory.
+Most are poorly made and not cheap, or uncomfortable.
+Many look wrong, especially under delicate clothes.
+Silicone garments are hard and heavy.
+Medical grade silicone is more expensive, and isn't used due to the risk they might burst when you sit down!
+What is required is a strong smooth corset, flat or fake fanny panty, and FAT, all-round feel-soft foam bum and hip pads extending down the top of the legs, all in one garment!
+It should contain Lycra so it is stretchy & comfy for long periods and doesn't dig in, with a flap so you don't have to take it off to pee; yet has the ultimate strong smoothing flat front.

 Choose shapely Clothes